thompsonplyler/adam/README.md

 Usage (local):

-- Click "Start Game" to create a lobby and code
+- Start Game (creates lobby + code)
 - Share the code; web clients join at `/game/CODE`
-- When all players are ready (stories submitted), the first joiner (controller) clicks "Start Game"
+- When all players are ready, controller clicks Start Game
-- Quit Lobby in Electron ends the session and boots players back to the code entry screen (closing the window also ends the session after a brief grace period)
+- Quit Lobby in Electron ends the session (graceful cleanup) and boots web clients to the join screen

 Troubleshooting (Windows):